Computation of orders and cycle lengths of automorphisms of finite solvable groups: Complexity analysis

-The price which we pay for this simplification of the algorithm from \cite[Subsection 3.1]{CEL04a} is that we cannot proceed completely analogously to there, but this will not be a problem.
-We note the following analogue of \cite[Lemma 8]{CEL04a}, which will be the basis for our further arguments:
+The price which we pay for our simplification of the algorithm ModifyPcgs from \cite[p.~1451]{CEL04a} is that we cannot proceed completely analogously to there, but this will not be a problem.
+We note the following analogue of \cite[Lemma 8]{CEL04a}, which will be the basis of our further arguments: